wp-plugins/html5-jquery-audio-player/readme.txt

 = It's not working in browser xyz - can you help? =

 The plugin is designed to work on all major browsers, both PC & Mac, and on mobile devices including iPhone/iPad.
 If it's not working for you, try adding the Mime types above to your htaccess file.

-= Something wacky is happening for me (eg it breaks site, breaks another plugin, looks crazy and/or doesn't work!) - what's wrong with it? =

-The most common problem is a jQuery conflict.
-In short, if your theme loads jQuery library, then other plugin/s (like this one) also load jQuery then it can cause serious grief on the site and things start breaking.
-The solution is for all plugin developers and WordPress theme creators to use the copy of jQuery which is included in the WordPress core or load it from Google AJAX libraries, and to consider also using the noConflict jQuery mode (this plugin does all that).
-If you're having jQuery conflict problems on your site then the most likely culprit it your theme.
-[Read this article](http://digwp.com/2009/06/including-jquery-in-wordpress-the-right-way/) by Chris Coyier which explains the issue in more detail and outlines how you can fix it.
-You might also like to check out suggestions from [Eric Martin](http://www.ericmmartin.com/5-tips-for-using-jquery-with-wordpress/) on the topic.
+If it's still not working, the most common problem is jQuery conflict with your theme or another plugin - see above.

 = How do I use it in a widget? =
 Pro Version has a nice widget function - go to Appearance > Widgets and if the plugin is activated you will see a custom widget which you can drag into your sidebar.
 Be aware that you can't run two instances of the player on the same page, so if you're using it in the sidebar make sure you don't also add a different player to a page where the sidebar shows.